OpenMetroMaps/OpenMetroMaps/README.md

 When you want to use existing data, you can write an import algorithm of your own.

+[Wikidata](https://www.wikidata.org) also stores information about stations, lines and the like.

 ## Station Data

 In addition to the main map file format, we're also working on an additional